juan-gutierrez-nxp/meta-avs-demos/README.md

 #### Sound Card selection

-The following Sound Cards are supported on the build:
+The following Sound Cards are supported on the build (SGTL only apply to 7D PicoPi):

 * SGTL (In-board Audio Codec for PicoPi)
-* 2-Mic Conexant
+* 2-Mic Synaptics/Conexant
 * 2-Mic TechNexion Voice Hat (with DSPConcepts SW)

 The script will prompt to select the soundcard you will be using: